intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 * Parameter 2: flags (default is 0; use SAT for saturation)
 * Return: vector or scalar

-Only half or single precision floating-point type arguments are supported.
+Half, single and double precision floating-point type arguments are supported.

 cm_pow
 ^^^^^^